Profiles — Named Config Sets #

 Provenance #

 • Wildcards / globs on facet values.
 Exact-match only.
-Family sharing goes through extends:, not product: "tps5430*".
+Family sharing goes through extends:, not part: "tps5430*".

 • Multi-parent extends:.
 Single parent per profile; chains are linear.

 • Multi-match facet composition.
 Exactly one profile must match the query.
-Ambiguous = UsageError.
+Ambiguous queries error and list declared facet combinations.

 • Per-directory profile stacking. profiles/*.yaml is flat.